David Feldman and his wife, Sydney.

 As luck would have it, Bradley Donahue, an officer with the Boston Police Department’s motorcycle unit, happened to be right next to the taxi when Feldman had his heart attack.
 Donahue immediately performed CPR until an ambulance arrived to bring Feldman the short distance to Tufts MC.
 There he underwent an emergency cardiac procedure to open up a major blood vessel that supplies blood to the heart.
 The blood vessel had been completely blocked, so a stent was placed to keep the vessel open.
 Feldman’s heart could now function properly, but he wasn’t out of the woods yet.

-“His case was even more complicated because he developed pneumonia, which caused septic shock and respiratory failure,” said Feldman’s attending cardiologist, Sophie Wells, MD.
+“His case was even more complicated because he developed pneumonia, which caused septic shock and respiratory failure,” said Feldman’s attending cardiologist.
 “But his care team was extremely attentive and aggressive with his care and despite everything he experienced, he pulled through.”

 Feldman spent six days in the Critical Care Unit (CCU) and was transferred to the Cardiac Inpatient Unit for another six days, before he was discharged to a rehabilitation program.
 He is now back home and undergoing outpatient therapy.

-“I am very optimistic about his recovery course,” said Dr. Wells.
+“I am very optimistic about his recovery course,” said his cardiologist.
 “He has a strong network of family and friends.
 Their tremendous love and support, in addition to the fact that he is otherwise very healthy and active, definitely helps.”

 “One of the best parts of this whole experience was ‘discovering’ Tufts Medical Center - the doctors couldn’t have been any more skilled and the care I received was outstanding,” said Feldman.
 “The entire staff was thoughtful, supportive, skilled and hard-working.
 That makes all the difference in the world in caring for patients.”